 Once an assigned project has been completed, a committee automatically dissolves unless the Council assigns additional projects to it.

-Assistant Dean Selection Committee (as per Letter of Understanding, effective until 31 August 2015)
+Assistant Dean Selection Committee (Article 28.05 of the 2016-2020 LUFA collective agreement)

 The Dean shall form a Recommendation Committee consisting of three tenured faculty members plus the Dean.
 The Recommendation Committee shall be composed so that: